If you’ve ever been the victim of an insect bite, you know how unpleasant the experience can be.

 Bedbug bites look like small red bumps on the skin and can be very itchy.

-To prevent an infestation, inspect for bedbugs regularly, especially if you have recently stayed at a hotel or other public place.
+To prevent an infestation, regularly inspect your home for bedbugs, especially if you recently stayed at a hotel or other public place.

 If you find any evidence of bedbugs, contact a pest control specialist immediately.